 BRONZE WORKS BY VALSUANI.
-Claude Valsuani's Foundry.
+Claude Valsuani Foundry.

 Cire perdue, C. Valsuani

 BRONZE WORKS BY VALSUANI.
-Claude Valsuani's Foundry.
+Claude Valsuani Foundry.

 I – 1) VALSUANI Claude – son of Marcello